grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

 ## Convert a Promtail configuration

-To fully migrate from [Promtail] to Grafana Agent in Flow Mode, you must convert your Promtail configuration into a Grafana Agent Flow Mode configuration.
+To fully migrate from [Promtail] to Grafana Agent Flow Mode, you must convert your Promtail configuration into a Grafana Agent Flow Mode configuration.
 This conversion will enable you to take full advantage of the many additional features available in Grafana Agent Flow Mode.